ccapdev1920T2/s11g6/README.md

 Afterwards you can now create posts and also view existing posts.
 ### Break down into end to end tests

+Once the user has logged in using the credentials of some of the premade accounts (you can opt to create your own account) you can now create posts.

+1.)
+Create Posts
+  For you to create posts you must first press the Create Post button in the Home or Main Menu.
+Afterwards the user must input the topic of the post, the contesnts of the actual posts and then the domain or subject of the post.
+Press the green Post button and afterwards the user would be redirected to the a success message and then the user can visit the post that he/she just created.

+2.)
+Editing/Deleting the Post
+  Users may edit the post that he/she created by visiting the specific post and then clicking the Edit Icon/Text under the post.
+  Users may also delete the post that he/she created by visiting the specific post and then clicking the Delete Icon/Text under the post.

+3.)
+Commenting
+  Users may opt to write comments by clicking the comment text/icon under the specific post and then writing the comment in the text box containing the "What are your thoughts?" text.

+4.)
+Editing/Deleting Comments
+   Users may edit the post that he/she created by visiting the specific post and then clicking the Edit Icon/Text under the specific comment he/she made.
+   Users may also delete the post that he/she created by visiting the specific post and then clicking the Delete Icon/Text under the specific comment he/she made.

+ 5.)
+Editing the Profile
+ Users may edit their respective profiles by visiting his/her profile page and then clicking the Edit Profile button.
+He/She may opt to edit the username and bio of their profile and also upload a new profile picture.

 ### Built With
 - [VSCODE](https://code.visualstudio.com/) - used for coding
 - [Google Chrome](https://www.google.com/chrome/?brand=CHBD&gclid=EAIaIQobChMI45uWqp7d6AIVCgRgCh0yDQVFEAAYASAAEgLDCPD_BwE&gclsrc=aw.ds) - used for accessing the website